 Mike has worked in housing since 1982, retiring in April 2019.
 He is a dedicated housing professional and in 2018 won the “lifetime achievement award” for his contribution to Welsh Housing.
 He was also identified as one of the 10 most influential people in UK housing by a national housing magazine.
 He has regularly contributed on housing policy in particular on issues such as rent levels, poverty and social justice.

 His most recent role was as Chief Executive of Merthyr Valleys Homes (MVH) which became the first Tenant and Employee mutual in Wales.
 MVH changed from a large scale stock transfer into a mutual housing organisation in 2015.
+Mike is currently working with Cornwall Council on the management of their housing services.

 Following this work he was invited to become a Fellow of the Royal Society for Arts.